RowenaRavenclawWithExtraClaws/for-real/README.md

 The docker way

-- Run `docker build --tag questionnaire-docker-image .` to build docker image using the docker file.
-- Run `docker run questionnaire-docker-image` to run the built image.
+- Run `docker-compose up` to build and run the image
 - Visit `localhost:3000` to see this beauty.
 AGAIN!

 ## Test